nkoster/stachel/README.md

 ## Disclaimer

-The authors of this tool disclaim any liability for misuse or damages caused by this tool.
+The author of this tool disclaim any liability for misuse or damages caused by this tool.
 Users assume all responsibility and risk associated with the use of this tool.